porterthomas1/Mission5_pthoma24/README.md

 # Description
 Specific changes include adding a navigation bar, separating the grade calculator into its own page, and using javascript to display the final calculated grade message.

-*Note: ASP app will not view properly with github
+*Note: ASP app will not view properly with github (See screenshots below for website preview)

+# Website Preview